-Education: Bachelor's degree in biology, agriculture, veterinary science, or field of study related to animal science.
+Education: Bachelor's degree in biology, veterinary science, or field of study related to animal science.

-Preferred Experience: Prior laboratory animal experience.
+Preferred Experience: Prior experience working with laboratory animal in a research setting or in a veterinary practice.
 Previous experience handling hazardous agents, working in aseptic environments, and using laboratory equipment is also desirable.

 Other: Consideration may be given for a unique combination of education and experience.*